 You can always doctor your macaroni and cheese up with some upgrades!
 Add a little spice to your meal by choosing jalapeno cheddar hot dogs.
-Throw in some vegetables for added nutrition or leave it plain and simple.
-Whatever works best for you while you're camping is ideal.
+Throw some vegetables for added nutrition, or leave it plain and simple.
+Whatever works best for you while you’re camping is ideal.

 Spicy Chicken Stir Fry

-This easy camping meal is packed with protein, vegetables, and complex carbohydrates.
-In other words, it's everything you need to keep your energy up while enjoying the outdoors!
+This easy camping meal contains protein, vegetables, and complex carbohydrates.
+In other words, it’s everything you need to keep your energy up while enjoying the outdoors!

-This is an excellent meal for large groups when camping and is sure to hit the spot.
-Stir fry provides the opportunity for many creative liberties as well; you can add a fried egg to the rice, change up the vegetables used, or try a new sauce!
+This is an excellent meal for large camping groups and will hit the spot.
+Stir fry provides the opportunity for many creative liberties; you can add a fried egg to the rice, change up the vegetables used, or try a new sauce!